 • TBI survivors and their families

 All available training courses are free and we encourage you to invite others to visit our website to learn more about TBI.
 You may choose to take any course that interests you independent of the other trainings offered on this website.
-If you wish to receive Continuing Education Credits (CEs), the CE selection must be made during registration, and you must complete the entire training course, the quizzes, and the evaluation survey.
 You may complete each training in multiple sessions.

 Traumatic Brain Injury & Public Services in Michigan